unrealwork/atsd-use-cases/research/us-mortality/README.md

 | 8175133.0   | 596.0          | 811.0        | 2571.0        | 11513.0       | 36953.0     | 52464.0     | 5.5                    | 0.3                  | 1.1                   | 5.8                   | 37.2                | 6.4                  |
 ```

-There are two noteworthy points regarding this query:

-1) All metrics with death numbers are joined (grouped by year) using the `SUM` aggregation.<br />
+* All metrics with death numbers are joined by year using the `SUM` aggregation function.
-2) `SUM` aggregation is divided by the size of the corresponding age group, retrieved with a lookup function, and multiplied by 1000 since mortality is measured in deaths per 1000 people.<br />
+* `SUM` aggregation is divided by the size of the corresponding age group, retrieved with a `LOOKUP` function, and multiplied by 1,000 since mortality is measured in deaths per 1,000 people.

-As the final query in this article, let us take a look at mortality rates by age group in Youngstown.
-We determined population figures with help from `places.mooseroots.com`
+The query below calculates mortality rates by age group in Youngstown.
+Population figures are available from `places.mooseroots.com`
 as part of the 2010 U.S. Census.
-The `youngstown-2010-population` file can be found on [GitHub](./resources/youngstown-2010-population.txt).
+The `youngstown-2010-population` file is available in the [Resources](./resources/youngstown-2010-population.txt) directory.

 ```sql
 SELECT CAST(LOOKUP('youngstown-2010-population', 'total')) AS "population",